EyKettle/pretty-squircle/README.md

   cornerSmoothing: 0.8,
 });

-// the result is a svg path you can use it to create svg element function PinkSquircle() {
+// The result is a svg path you can use it to create svg element function PinkSquircle() {
   return (
     <svg width="200" height="200" xmlns="http://www.w3.org/2000/svg">